MafiaHub/blade/stuff/packaging.md

 Blade Engine has support for an alternative startup config.
 It may be a good idea to install it, since it sets some global options to sane defaults.
-Copy yq2.cfg to the baseq2/ subdirectory in the gamedata (`SYSTEMDIR`) directory.
+Copy BDE.cfg to the baseq2/ subdirectory in the gamedata (`SYSTEMDIR`) directory.